vicramon/ember-tutorial/chapters/ember-route.md

 # Ember Route

 The first object we'll be covering is the Ember Route object.
 This is different from the Router.
-The **Router** creates url routes that map to a flow of objects.
+The **Router** creates named url routes.
 A **Route** object is a specific type of Ember object that helps you setup and manage what happens when you visit that url route.

 Let's say we want to show a list of users.
-First we would add the following route:
+First we would add a line to the router:

 ```coffee
 App.Router.map ->